netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

           1)  Content-Switching Policy: k8s150-ingress-vpx1_tier-2-adc_443_k8s150-frontend-hotdrinks_tier-2-adc_80_svc    Priority: 200000004   Hits: 0
           Done

 ### Example: Adding SNI certificate to an SSL virtual server

 This example shows how to add a single SNI certificate.
-In this example, two ingress resources are defined.

 **Note:** For the SSL profile to work correctly, you must enable the default profile in Citrix ADC using the `set ssl parameter -defaultProfile ENABLED` command.
 Make sure that Citrix ingress controller is restarted after enabling default profile.
 For more information about the SSL default profile, see [documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).